-2.2 FINAL SUBMITTAL
+2.2.
+FINAL SUBMITTAL

-Final plan review, and formal written approval by the Committee, must be completed BEFORE any improvements. disturbances or alterations are made to a property.
+Final plan and formal approval by the Committee, must be completed BEFORE any improvements. disturbances or alterations are made to a property.

-The following items are the minimum requirements for final plan submission:
+The items are requirements for final plan submission:

-- APPLICATION forms submitted and refundable SECURITY DEPOSIT paid (see Form 7). - SITE / GRADING / DRAINAGE PLAN showing the "Development Envelope," disturbance limit fencing, proposed grading areas, buildings. walls. patios. pools, parking. exterior lighting layout and other proposed improvements at a 1" = 10' scale. - LANDSCAPE PLAN showing Street Zone, Private Zone and Natural Area.
-Landscape plans should specify species and planting size with plants and trees selected from the Approved Plant List that is provided in the Appendix. - FLOOR PLANS, ELEVATIONS and DETAILS for all proposed structures at 1/4" = 1'. - SPECIFICATIONS and samples of exterior materials. finishes, exterior lighting fixtures, and colors to be used.

-Additional drawings, as necessary to aid in portraying the planned improvements. may also be submitted.
-The maximum acceptable sheet size for any drawings is 24" x 36".
-The final plan submittal will be reviewed by the

-Committee and written review comments will be provided to the Owner.
-The Owner must address all comments to the satisfaction of Committee, and return a written response to the Committee along with a complete set of revised plans.
-There will be no "verbal" exceptions or approvals to these Guidelines.
+- APPLICATION submitted and refundable DEPOSIT paid (see Form 7). - SITE GRADING DRAINAGE PLAN the "Development Envelope," disturbance limit fencing, proposed grading areas, buildings. walls. patios. pools, parking. exterior lighting layout and other proposed improvements at a 1 = 0' scale. - LANDSCAPE PLAN Street Zone, Private Zone and Natural Area.
+Landscape plans should specify species and planting plants and trees selected the Approved Plant List that is provided in the Appendix. - FLOOR PLANS, ELEVATIONS and DETAILS for all proposed structures at 1⁄4 =1' - SPECIFICATIONS and of materials. finishes, exterior lighting and colors to be used. - Additional drawings, as necessary to aid in the planned improvements. may also be submitted.
+The acceptable sheet size for any drawings is 24" x 36".
+The final plan submittal be reviewed by the committee and written comments be provided to the Owner.
+The must address all comments to the satisfaction of Committee and return a response to the Committee along a complete set of revised plans. will be no "verbal" exceptions or approvals to these guidelines.

-2.3 REQUIRED SITE INSPECTIONS
+2.3.
+REQUIRED SITE INSPECTIONS

 Independent site inspections are required and performed by both the Committee and the Town of Fountain Hills.
-There are no connections between the inspections performed by the Committee versus those performed by the Town.
+There are no connections between the inspections performed by the committee versus those performed by the Town.

-Inspections performed by the Comnuttee are only focused on enforcing the architectural esthetics portrayed on the construction drawings. i.e., they do constitute any review of building code compliance.
+Inspections performed by the Committee are only focused on enforcing the architectural esthetics portrayed on the construction drawings. i.e. they do not constitute any review of building code compliance.

-Inspections performed by the Town of Fountain Hills are specifically made to ensure compliance with adopted building codes and zoning ordinances.
-Owners should contact the Town to obtain a copy of the inspection schedule that is followed by the Town.
+Inspections performed by the Town of Fountain Hills are specifically make to ensure compliance with adopted building codes and zoning ordinances, Owners should contact the Town to obtain a copy of the inspection schedule that is followed by the Town.